sharath-kv-2025/conference_management_system/README.md

 - **Join Links**: Generates placeholder conference join links.
 For production, integrate with video conferencing platforms like Zoom, Teams, or Google Meet.

-### Production Readiness

-To make this system production-ready:
-1. Replace mock payment processor with real payment gateway integration
-2. Configure actual email service for notifications
-3. Integrate with real video conferencing platforms
-4. Set up proper SSL certificates and security measures
-5. Configure backup and monitoring systems

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For technical support and questions:
-- Create GitHub issues for bug reports
-- Use discussions for feature requests
-- Follow documentation for setup guidance
-- Contact maintainers for urgent issues

----

-**Conference Management System** - Built with Frappe Framework for enterprise-grade conference management.